-AllF/KS1 classes will display a Rainbow in the classroom with a cloud on one side and a sunshine on the other side.
+All FS/KS1 classes will display a Rainbow in the classroom with a cloud on one side and a sunshine on the other side.
 Each child will have a small name card for use on the rainbow.
 In accordance with the Christian ethos of our school, each day is a new start for children.
 At the start of each day all children's names are placed on the rainbow

 Where children display exceptionally good behaviour or attitudes their name will be moved onto the sunshine.

-Conversely, where a child displays poor behaviour or attitude and affective statements/restorative approaches have not improved their behaviour, the child's name will be moved to the cloudy side.
-In keeping with the Christian ethos of our school all children should be encouraged to redeem themselves before the end of the day and aim to be at least back on the rainbow before hometime.
+Conversely, where a child displays poor behaviour or attitude and affective statements/restorative approaches have not improved their behaviour, the child's name will be moved to the cloud for thinking time, rain cloud for time out.
+In keeping with the Christian ethos of our school all children should be encouraged to redeem themselves before the end of the day and aim to be at least back on the rainbow before home time if not before.